hsm_greatest_failed_art.epI

 Reason, intellect, emotion, and intuition would surely explains how senses are both honest(rational) and untrustworthy(irrational) depending on how much attention you pay.

-Fear is how the status quo maintains itself.
+Fear is how the Control society maintains itself.
 When the rider and elephant are out of sync, you're easier to control.
 If your emotions and logic are fighting each other, you're too busy managing internal conflict to question the game.

 Scale Corrupts Message